 |8Gb MicroSD memory card||NewEgg|

-I have created an image file which contains all software and config needed to autostart JMRI PanelPro on the RPi, as an access point, with Withrottle, Web Server and LoconetOverTCP server included.
+I have built an image file which contains all software and config needed to autostart JMRI PanelPro on the RPi, as an access point, with WiThrottle Server, Web Server and LoconetOverTCP (or JMRI Simple) server included.
 Also included is remote access to the RPi via ssh (command line) and to the RPi "desktop" via VNCServer (at port ::5900)

 The image features:

 - AutoIdentify of attached hardware (Locobuffer-USB, PR3, SPROG, LENZ USB, NCE Serial, NCE USB, DCC++, EasyDCC Serial, MERG USB, MRC Prodigy)